-Compared to the rest of the Seattle Metropolitan Area market, the Newport submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Seattle Metropolitan Area market, the Newport submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 4 listings have been made available, which means spaces most likley are going fast.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 0 listings have been posted online, which means office spaces most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About NaN% of the office spaces in the Newport are subleases, so you will probably need to sign a longer term lease with the landlord directly.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,610 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this region are around 2 floors.
+Even though the median size is 8,410 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this area are around 2 floors.
 Most buildings in this area were built in 1983 and are Class A.

-Not much of the real estate is used for commercial space, so it might be hard to find office space.
+A large portion of this region is residential, but there's plenty of office_space.
 Utilities is the dominant industry in this region.
 Commute by public transit is the most popular way to get to work amongst Newport occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.